Child Support Attorney Harwood Heights, IL

 Parents’ incomes and the number of children are not the only factors that will be considered when a court is making a determination about child support.
 Recognizing that each family’s and child’s needs are different, the court may also consider:

-• The standard of living that the child would have experienced but for divorce; and
+• The standard of living that the child would have experienced but for the divorce

 • Any other factors the court finds relevant.